Welcome to the wonderful world of playdates and playmates!

 Don’t stress or over plan.

 Children are bottomless pits.
 Pick simple food.
-Our favourites are cheese, bananas and brioche.
+Our favourites are cheese, bananas, and brioche.
 I happily provide chocolate biscuits but avoid sugary sweets.
 I am not a strict parent in regards to food but do consider other parents’ wishes.
 You don’t want them high on E numbers.
+Check out our lunchbox ideas for if you are being brave and taking the children out of the house.
 Make sure you have ice cream in the fridge!
 And a Sauvignon Blanc.

 Manage the mess.